(1) The following health professionals may enroll with the agency, as defined in WAC

 (XII) As part of a botulinum toxin injection protocol when botulinum toxin has been prior authorized by the agency.

-(b) Physical therapy, per client, per year:
+(b) Physical therapy, per person, per year:

 (i) Without authorization: